hiowenluke/testor/README.md

 node test --timeout 3s
 ```

-3\) To disable timeouts entirely, we can use --no-timeouts which is equivalent to --timeout 0:
+3\) To disable timeouts entirely, you can use --no-timeouts which is equivalent to --timeout 0:

 ```sh
 node test --no-timeouts